alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 Because NiFi does not expect *GenerateFlowFile* to ever fail, the only relationship available is ***success***, which is already selected.

-A different processor type may have several relationships: *failure* is a common one, allowing you to route data differently if the task were to fail.
+A different processor type may have several relationships: *failure* is a common one, allowing you to route data differently when the task fails.

 Click *ADD* to confirm the connection.